LAOF: Robust Latent Action Learning with Optical Flow Constraints: Limitations and Future Work

 \section{Limitations and Future Work}

-The quality of optical flow estimation is critical to the performance of LAOF.
-While high-quality motion constraints can greatly enhance latent action representations, existing models still exhibit limited generalization beyond their training domains, restricting scalability to internet-scale datasets.
-We evaluated the state-of-the-art model SEA-RAFT \cite{wang2024sea}, but found that RAFT \cite{teed2020raft} remains the most reliable choice for our experimental setting.
-Future advances in optical flow accuracy and generalization are expected to further extend the applicability of our framework.

-Building on this, we employ the LangSAM \cite{langSAM} to obtain object segmentations guided by text prompts.
-However, text-driven segmentation often yields imprecise boundaries, leading to mismatches between the extracted masks and the actual agents.
-Future work could integrate click-based interactive segmentation to produce more accurate agent masks.
+This work primarily investigates whether agent optical flow can improve the robustness of latent action learning to action-irrelevant distractors, and what is the optimal architecture for introducing optical flow constraints.
+To extract agent optical flow, we leverage LangSAM \cite{langSAM} to obtain object segmentations guided by text prompts.
+While this approach is effective, text-driven segmentation is inherently challenging to precisely regulate, and the resulting masks often fail to accurately capture the target agents.
+Future work could incorporate click-based or interactive segmentation techniques to obtain more accurate agent masks, facilitating high-quality annotations for large-scale datasets.

-Moreover, our approach mainly supports “eye-off-hand” scenarios, where the environment remains static and the agent moves in the image.
-In contrast, in “eye-in-hand” settings, the camera is rigidly attached to the agent, so that the agent remains centered in the view, whereas the environment exhibits motion.
-This motivates an initial idea that explicitly model environmental motion to inversely infer the agent’s motion, enabling a unified formulation across both visual configurations.
-We leave this for future work, aiming to develop a more general LAOF framework applicable to multi-view datasets.
+Moreover, our approach currently applies only to “eye-to-hand” scenarios, where the environment is static and the agent moves within the visual field.
+In contrast, “eye-in-hand” settings feature cameras mounted on the agent, with the agent centered while the environment moves.
+Such data are typically captured from a wrist-mounted perspective, as in the current Universal Manipulation Interface (UMI) dataset \cite{chi2024universal, liu2025fastumi}.
+Extending LAOF to these scenarios requires disentangling agent and environmental motion.
+Future work will incorporate egocentric human videos, explore cross-embodiment settings, and address challenges such as camera shake and viewpoint variations, aiming to develop a general LAOF framework for diverse, multi-view, large-scale datasets and capable of robustly learning latent actions across heterogeneous visual configurations.